 DISCUSSION

-Most research in laboratories investigating mechanisms and processes underlying plant/virus interactions take place at the standard room temperature, usually 25 °C. One of the main tools in plant pathology for functional studies is agroinfiltration a technique that has its optimal working temperature precisely at 25 °C (Chen et al., 2013).
-At temperatures of 29 °C and above it is non-functional (Fullner and Nester, 1996; Gelvin et al., 2003). plants interact with their environment under seasonal and daily changes in temperature that within a crop growing season could span from lows of 10 °C or less, to highs in the upper 30s.
-Thus, there is interest in studying plant processes at 30 °C and above,Use of agroinfiltration as a fast and versatile tool to express proteins in native or modified form or to transiently silence any gene at elevated temperatures would be most useful.
+Most research in laboratories investigating mechanisms and processes underlying plant/virus interactions takes place at the standard room temperature, usually 25 °C. One of the main tools in plant pathology for functional studies is agroinfiltration, a technique that has its optimal working temperature precisely at 25 °C (Chen et al., 2013).
+At temperatures of 29 °C and above it is non-functional (Fullner and Nester, 1996; Gelvin et al., 2003).
+However, plants interact with their environment under seasonal and daily changes in temperature that within a crop growing season could span from lows of 10 °C or less, to highs in the upper 30s.
+Thus, there is interest in studying plant processes at 30 °C and above. ,Use of agroinfiltration as a fast and versatile tool to express proteins in native or modified form or to transiently silence any gene at elevated temperatures would be most useful.

 On the other hand, in plant/virus interactions, increased temperature leads in general to weaker infection symptoms (Hull, 2002).
-In this regard, there is documented evidence that gene silencing-based defense processes that are key to the infection outcome show a positive correlation with temperature: it has been reported that antiviral silencing gets progressively stronger against RNA viruses and agroinfiltrated T-DNAs from 15 to 24 °C (Szyttia et al., 2003), against positive-sense RNA viruses from 21 to 27 °C (Qu et al., 2005), negative RNA viruses 26/18 °C to 32/26 °C (day/night; Velázquez et al., 2010), or against DNA geminiviruses from 25 to 30 °C (Chellappan et al., 2005).
-In all cases, this coincides with a decrease in the accumulation of corresponding viral titres, their mRNAs, or the products they encode, and with an increase in the levels of siRNAs to those sequences. ess is known on the effect of temperature on other defense processes targeting viruses, such as proteasome or autophagy routes.
+In this regard, there is documented evidence that gene silencing-based defense processes that are key to the infection outcome show a positive correlation with temperature: it has been reported that antiviral silencing gets progressively stronger against RNA viruses and agroinfiltrated T-DNAs from 15 to 24 °C (Szyttia et al., 2003), against positive-sense RNA viruses from 21 to 27 °C (Qu et al., 2005), against negative RNA viruses from 26/18 °C to 32/26 °C (day/night; Velázquez et al., 2010), or against DNA geminiviruses from 25 to 30 °C (Chellappan et al., 2005).
+In all cases, this coincides with a decrease in the accumulation of corresponding viral titres, their mRNAs, or the products they encode, and with an increase in the levels of siRNAs to those sequences.
+This fact has been taken to advantage to transform plants at higher temperature to constitutively express a potyvirus-based viral amplicon vector avoiding its pathological effects.
+When transformation, regeneration and plant growth took place at high temperature, the amplicon failed to replicate and plants avoided virus-derived pathology effects during their regeneration and development.
+Lowering the temperature in full-grown, symptomless plants allowed the amplicon vector to express any potential product at high levels in some of the transgenic lines (Dujovny et al., 2009).

+In contrast to gene silencing, less is known on the effect of temperature on other defense processes targeting viruses, such as proteasome or autophagy routes.
 Temperature can on the other hand also affect the biological activities of viral factors involved in processes such as movement (Boyko et al., 2000) or replication (Ohsato et al., 2003) although for the latter to discriminate it from that of gene silencing is problematic.
 As to the date, there is not much evidence regarding temperature-dependency on the activity of viral suppressors of silencing, but as this takes place through binding to nucleic acids or to host factors, within and/or interacting with physical subcellular structures/compartments, it could likely be the case.